5,10-Methenyltetrahydromethanopterin hydrogenase: Enzyme function

 Methanogens rely on such enzymes to catalyze the reduction of CO2 to methane.
 One step in methanogenesis entails conversion of a methenyl group (formic acid oxidation state) to a methylene group (formaldehyde oxidation state).

 Among the hydrogenase family of enzymes, Hmd is unique in that it does not directly reduce CO2 to CH4.
 The natural substrate of the enzyme is the organic compound methenyltetrahydromethanopterin.
-The organic compound includes a methenyl group bound to two tertiary amides.
+The organic compound includes a methenyl group bound to two tertiary amines.
 The methenyl group originated as CO2 before being incorporated into the substrate, which is catalytically reduced by H2 to methylenetetrahydromethanopterin as shown.
 Eventually the methylene group is further reduced and released as a molecule of methane.

 The hydride transfer has also been shown to be stereospecific.
 Given that the substrate is planar the hydride originating from H2 is always added to the pro-R face.
 In the reverse reaction stereospecificity is maintained and the highlighted hydride is removed.

 Chemical and physical properties

 Hmd holoenzyme

-The Hmd holoenzyme includes the protein homodimer as well as its associated iron-containing co-factor.
+The Hmd holoenzyme includes the protein homodimer as well as its associated iron-containing cofactor.
 Several species of methanogens have been characterized that express enzymes in the Hmd hydrogenase family.
 Between species the enzyme is found with differing numbers of sub-units and some minor amino acid sequence variations.
 The monomer is approximately 45,000 Da in mass, although this value varies from species to species.

 The enzymatic activity of the enzyme is lost upon exposure to sunlight or UV.
 Photolysis causes the release of an iron atom and two molecules of carbon monoxide.
 In the holoenzyme the Fe and CO molecules are found associated with a 542 Da cofactor.

 Hmd iron-containing cofactor

 The iron-containing co-factor is found tightly associated with the protein.
 It can be released upon denaturation with 2-mercaptoethanol or guanidine hydrochloride.
 Expression of the Hmd gene in E. coli without the co-factor results in an inactive holoenzyme.
-However, hydrogenase activity can be rescued by the addition of the iron-containing co-factor taken from denatured active enzyme.
+However, hydrogenase activity can be rescued by the addition of the iron-containing cofactor taken from denatured active enzyme.

-As mentioned, irradiation of the co-factor with UV light results in the loss of CO and Fe.
+As mentioned, irradiation of the cofactor with UV light results in the loss of CO and Fe.
 In addition the 542 Da compound can be further degraded by a phosphodiesterase (which specifically cleaves phosphate bonds).
 Hydrolysis of the phosphate bonds generates the ribonucleotide guanosine monophosphate and a modified 2-pyridone.
 On the basis of spectroscopic characterization, Shima et al. have proposed a structure for this organic cofactor (minus the iron atom and CO molecules) as shown:

 Although the mechanism by which Hmd acts is unknown, the iron-containing cofactor is in part responsible for the catalytic activity.
 High concentrations of CO inhibit the enzyme as well, implicating iron as the center of catalysis.
 It has been proposed that the iron functions to bind H2 and the substrate methenyltetrahydromethanopterin, organizing these two reactants in close proximity.